wentasah/novaboot/README.md

     Command that mediates connection to the target's serial line.
 For example `ssh server 'cu -l /dev/ttyS0'`.

+- \--remote-expect=_string_

+    Wait for reception of _string_ on the remote connection before continuing.

 ## File deployment phase

 In some setups, it is necessary to copy the files needed for booting